-I’d had a crazy few months and I was looking for a slightly off-the-beaten path destination, but relatively easy to navigate and budget friendly, with nice beaches, great food, culture and lots of things to do, so Sri Lanka seemed like a great option.
-Plus flights to Sri Lanka were pretty cheap too.
+For my last trip, I was looking for a slightly off-the-beaten-path, but relatively easy to navigate and budget-friendly destination, with nice beaches, great food, culture and lots of things to do.
+Sri Lanka seemed like a great option.
+Plus flights to Sri Lanka are pretty reasonable too.

 So off we went and as it turned out, Sri Lanka was everything I hoped it would be and more.
 I found it to be a very diverse country with everything you could want from a destination.
 I loved it.

 However, it’s very easy to gloss over the negative sides of any destination and just write about the positives and I could easily say Sri Lanka is the most amazing country ever, and I wouldn’t be lying!

 But if I’m really honest, there are a few things I didn’t love too…